 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
-Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of industry training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is little to no student debt.
+Another key perk of working in HVAC is little to no student debt.

 Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other ways to advance your career.
+Along with starting your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary